 - I make the assumption that we will be able to detect TCFAs.
-After all, we are smart people, and a lot of money and time is being spent on this problem. - However, that does not mean that this makes sense and will become a clinical reality.
+After all, we are smart people, and a lot of money and time is being spent on this problem. - However, that does not mean that this will become a clinical reality.